Breathing Meditation

 The amazing things about breathing meditation for me are: (1) I do it every day for 25 minutes, (2) it always makes me feel calmer, quieter and better able to let go of my worries, and (3) it gets me in touch with “the river” that flows beneath my surface.

 Previously, I had conceptually liked the idea of meditation, but could never actually get myself to do it.
 With Dr. Brown’s technique I got it right away, felt better right away (emotionally and physically) and I didn’t want to miss a day once I began.
-I gently breath in and out at a steady pace to the sound of resonating chimes as I watch my breath move through various pathways in my body.
+I gently breathe in and out at a steady pace to the sound of resonating chimes as I watch my breath move through various pathways in my body.

 The process of focusing on my breath lets me both notice and dismiss anxious thoughts and everyday worries.
 Even more than that, it allows me to get in touch, without really trying, with my calmer, more empowered self.
 Before I meditated it was far harder to actualize these better feeling and knowing parts of myself, and despite what “I knew”, I would get overwhelmed by the internalized story of who I was and the stressful chatter of everyday life.